petitg1987/deerVision/setup/README.md

   * Add the IAM user keys in `~/.aws/credentials` for "deervision" profile
   * Add the region "eu-central-1" in `~/.aws/config` for "deervision" profile
   * Create EC2 key pair named "deervision" and add file "deervision.pem" with permission '600' in `~/.ssh/`
+  * Add the private key in GitHub secret with variable named 'EC2_SSH_PRIVATE_KEY'
   * Register domain "deervision.studio" by using Route 53 and enable "Transfer lock"
   * In "N.Virgina" region: create and validate an ACM certificate for "deervision.studio" and with additional domain name "www.deervision.studio"
   * Delete the default VPC (optional)